Codelabsys/frisbee-intercept/README.md

 ### Prerequisites

-As its name implies, [frisbee](https://github.com/crocodilejs/frisbee) should be installed to intercept it's requests.
+As its name implies, [frisbee](https://github.com/crocodilejs/frisbee) should be installed to intercept its requests.
 Follow the Installation steps in their repository.

 ### Installing